ajacksified/ajacksified.github.com/_posts/2011-11-15-on-modern-web-development.markdown

 And I will asert this:

-> The ability to include javascript, webgl, canvas, and other rich media
+> The ability to build an application with a javascript framework, even
-> is meaningless if you use these tools like you would Flash.
+> with "modern" development practices, is meaningless if you use these
+> tools like you would Flash.

 Lately, there have been a lot of blog posts, links on [hacker news](http://news.ycombinator.com), links on [reddit](http://www.reddit.com), and elsewhere where someone's showing off their latest application or framework.
 Javacript application